It’s a common question for business owners: Can I afford to hire more employees?

 You can also consider some alternative tactics.
 For example, in some cases, you could hire someone temporarily as a contractor or consultant, without the promise of long term or expense of employee benefits (but make sure you follow employment law and ethical practices).
 If they seem right for the long term, you hire them.
 If not, you don’t.
 And you can hire somebody part-time, in some cases.
 Or for a specific project.

 Consider your peace of mind.
 Employees are fixed costs, real obligations, and extra risk.
 Are you comfortable with that?
 Do the gains you estimate justify the extra spending and extra risk?

 Does this really work?

 If you’re a business owner, you live with uncertainty.
-This process has helped me many times, as I grew a business from zero to multi-million-dollar sales and financially independent.
+This process has helped me many times, as I grew a financially independent business from zero to multi-million-dollar sales.
 I like breaking my uncertainty into pieces.

 However, like almost everything in business analysis, the results are only as good as your assumptions.
 You know yourself—how good are your estimates?
 Do you tend to be too optimistic or too pessimistic?
 In the end, it’s your business.
 Do your numbers as accurately as you can, and they can help you run it better.

 Editor’s note: This article originally published in 2017.
 It was updated in 2019.